Patbakare1/DSA_Amazon/README.md

 ---

-## 📌 Key Steps

-1. **Data Cleaning**
-   - Removed unnecessary columns
-   - Fixed inconsistent text formatting
+## 🧹 Data Cleaning Summary
+1. **📌 Key Steps:** The original raw data was cleaned and processed using Excel.
-   - Removed duplicates
+   - Removed duplicates and handled missing data
+   - Converted prices, discounts, and review counts into numeric format
+   - Created calculated columns such as:
+     - Total Potential Revenue
-   - Standardized price and rating values
+     - Top 5 in Rating and Review
-   - Handled Missing Data
+     - Price Range Bucket
+     - 50% Discount or More
+     - Rating Count less than 1000

-3. **Data Exploration**
+2. **Data Exploration**
    - Identified top-rated products
    - Filtered and grouped categories
    - Calculated average prices and rating distributions